 The consensus seemed to be for clear blue skies, low humidity, temperatures around 75°F, and a light wind.
 Yet others said snow and lots of it.
-So instead of picking perfect weather we’re picking far-from-perfect or “worst” weather.
-In the 2002 Farmers’ Almanac, we decided to offer our picks for the 10 best and ten worst weather cities.
-The response was amazing.
-Many agreed, some disagreed, and others suggested cities we should have included on the list.
+So instead of picking perfect weather, we’re picking far-from-perfect or “worst” weather.

 The following list took a number of meteorological factors into consideration, as well as the population size of the cities.
 We set a limit of a population of at least 50,000 people.
-Interestingly, from our original “10 Worst” list of 2002, two cities, Syracuse and New Orleans, made it onto our Worst Weather lists this year.
-Here are our listings for the ten cities, five each with the worst winter and worst summer weather in the United States.
+Interestingly, from our original “10 Worst” list of 2002, two cities, Syracuse and New Orleans, made it onto our Worst Winter Weather lists.
+Here are our listings for 5 cities with the worst summer weather in the United States.

 1. MIAMI, FLORIDA

-Check out what cities made our worst winter cities.
+Check out which cities made our worst winter cities.

 Do you have a worse weather city that should be added to list?
 Tell us about